perrygeo/spatial-search-showdown/README.md

 ### Postgres setup

-Two additional tweaks were made by hand to the postgres box

-Now we can run this to test the connection:
+We can run this to test the connection:

     psql -d geonames -U postgres -h 192.168.99.2

 ### ElasticSearch